You are considering the use of sms advertising for the promotion of your product or business, but you are unsure if it's the right fit.

 When researching the statistics behind SMS advertising, you would be forgiven for thinking the information out there is pretty outdated.

-Is it too much to ask, to find reliable data to back up your investment in SMS marketing?
+Is it too much to ask, to find reliable data to back up your investment?

-If you don’t want to dig through statistics dating all the way back to 2010 (like the infamous 98% text message open rate stat), then you’re in luck.
+If you don’t want to dig through statistics dating back to 2010 (like the infamous 98% text message open rate stat), then you’re in luck.
 This article looks back through the most recent studies and picks out the real data that you need to know.

 This article will stick to two rules for reliability: